paxportse/style/README.md

-# style
+# Paxport Visual Identity
-Visual profile for Paxport.
+Common files for the Paxport Visual Identity.